-- Support transformation and democratic oversight of the defense and security sector:
+- Support transformation and democratic oversight of the defence and security sector:

 - Engage parliament and the executive regarding the armed forces;

-- Engage Nongovernmental organizations interested in defense and security oversight in order to strengthen the role of civil society in national security and defense issues
+- Engage Nongovernmental organizations interested in defence and security oversight in order to strengthen the role of civil society in national security and defence issues

 NATO programmes in Georgia

 - The fourth NATO Trust Fund project in Georgia was officially launched in May 2013.
 The proposal is for a 24 month long project with a budget of up to 1.6 million EUR.
 The aim of the Trust Fund is to conduct Explosive Ordnance Disposal (EOD) clearance from the site of a partially destroyed underground ammunition depot at Skra.
 In addition, the project will support capability development through continuing the training of military personnel started under the previous Trust Fund project.
 The Lead Nations of the project are the Czech Republic and Lithuania.